telerik/fiddler-everywhere-docs/support.md

 If you are not a license holder or a trial user, you can use the [available support options](https://www.telerik.com/support/fiddler-everywhere):

+* Use the **Feedback** in-app option in the Fiddler Everywhere application to access  [Fiddler Feedback portal](https://feedback.telerik.com/fiddler) is where you can post your feedback, feature requests, and questions on all matters related to the Fiddler Everywhere application.

+* Use the **Report and Issue** in-app option in the Fiddler Everywhere application to access the [Fiddler Everywhere public GitHub repository](https://github.com/telerik/fiddler-everywhere/issues) is our public bug and feature request tracker.

 *  The [Fiddler discussions](https://www.telerik.com/forums/fiddler) are part of the free support you can get from the community and the Fiddler Everywhere team on all kinds of general issues.
 You can also receive information on the features in the discussion, request a feature, or report a bug.

-* The [Fiddler Feedback portal](https://feedback.telerik.com/fiddler) is where you can post your feedback, feature requests, and questions on all matters related to the Fiddler Everywhere application

-* The Fiddler team is active on [StackOverflow](https://stackoverflow.com/questions/tagged/fiddler-everywhere), and you can find a wealth of questions and answers there.

 * The [official Fiddler Everywhere documentation](https://docs.telerik.com/fiddler-everywhere/introduction) is public and available for all users.
 If you want to share your feedback on a specific article, fill in the **Was this article helpful?** form at the end and tell us more about whether the content was helpful for you to achieve what you desired.
 For detailed information about creating an issue or a Pull Request on the Fiddler Everywhere documentation, go to the [contribution instructions](https://github.com/telerik/fiddler-everywhere-docs#contributing).